 All these things aren’t bad.
 Growing your social media platform and your customer base and your email list are good things.
 Personal development is important.
 But they’re like dropping tiny pebbles in a huge lake and wondering why you are no closer to seeing your dream come true.

-What you need to do is a throw a big rock in that lake.
+What you need to do is throw a big rock in that lake.
 And watch the splash, watch the ripples that fan out from it.
-Figure out the one thing you need to do that will move you closest to reaching your dream.
+Figure out the one thing you need to do that will move you closer to reaching your dream.
 And do it.
 Then pick the next biggest task to helping you reach your dream, and do that.
 And so on.
 Then, you’ll see your dreams coming true and lives being impacted for God’s glory.

 That’s what it’s all about, right?
 Lives being impacted for God’s glory.
 And you, feeling fully alive, living in the gifts, the talents, the passions, the dreams that God have given you.